-If you or someone you know has been charged with a DWI or DUI crime in Minnesota, it is important that you obtain the services of a qualified, dedicated DWI lawyer like Eric J. Olson.
-Mr. Olson will defend your rights and fight to obtain the best possible results.
+If you or someone you know has been charged with a DWI or DUI crime in Minnesota, it is important that you obtain the services of a qualified, dedicated DWI lawyer like the attorneys at Olson Defense.
+Our attorneys will defend your rights and fight to obtain the best possible results.

-Mr. Olson has over ten years of experience defending and educating clients in the following areas of DWI law:
+Olson Defense has over twenty years of experience defending and educating clients in the following areas of DWI law:

 - DWI criminal consequences

 - Elements of DWI